jeshan/cfn-failures-to-telegram/README.md

 Instantly notifies you of cloudformation failures (i.e create failed, rollbacks, etc) in a Telegram group. (prereq: deploy [this template first](https://github.com/jeshan/cfn-stack-notifications) to ensure your stacks are sending their events to SNS)

-Deploy this in all regions in one step with:

-`sceptre launch -y app`

 If needed, you can create a virtual env with `pipenv install`

 This includes a deployment pipeline on AWS.
 Or deploy the pipeline manually with this button: